spm81/Quansheng_UV-K5/Firmware/UNIVERSAL FIRMWARE ( All Radios - UV-K5, UV-K5(8), UV-K6, UV-5R Plus, etc...)/Custom Firmware by Matoz/README.md

 * Improvement on SQL ( Thanks to **SP4UBW** )<br>
 * Podes-me encontrar no [Telegram](https://t.me/PMR446PT) (Portuguese Only) !!!<br><br>

+**MCFW V0.01 CAL** - Power transmitter calibration (Low= 0.49W Mid= 2.5W Hi= 4.95W) applied to frequencies 137 MHz to 173.990 MHz and 400 MHz to 469.990 MHz.
+Please Backup your Configuration first with [k5prog_win.exe](https://github.com/spm81/Quansheng_UV-K5/blob/main/Software/k5prog_win.exe) if you want to go back to your default configuration
+, Need Password to apply the calibration: 123400)

 **MCFW V0.31.6C** - Based on Open Spectrum Firmware - Facgi Spectrum OSFW-c8ae8a5 ( Same as MCFW V0.31.2C, but with power transmitter calibration (Low= 0.49W Mid= 2.5W Hi= 4.95W) Please Backup your Configuration first with [k5prog_win.exe](https://github.com/spm81/Quansheng_UV-K5/blob/main/Software/k5prog_win.exe) if you want to go back to your default configuration
 , applied to frequencies 137 MHz to 173.990 MHz and 400 MHz to 469.990 MHz.
 Need Password to apply the calibration: 123400) <br>